 To contextualize the asymptotic statistical efficiency of the UNB test, we compare it with two widely used allocation benchmarks: equal randomization (ER) and the UCB algorithm.
 ER is a non-adaptive benchmark that maximizes power, and the UCB represents a strategy optimized for regret minimization.

-A principled comparison requires evaluating each strategy as a holistic data-generating process.
-In adaptive settings, the sample sizes are endogenously determined by the allocation rule, whereby inference efficiency is intrinsically tied to the allocation mechanism.
-Our comparison therefore follows three principles: (i) each strategy generates its own observation sequence; (ii) each is evaluated using its theoretically valid test statistic to ensure Type I error control; and (iii) all strategies operate under identical settings and constraints, specifically a fixed sample budget and a nominal level of $\alpha=0.05$.
-For UNB, we use the statistic $\Psi_n$ defined in \eqref{eq:psi_n}.
-For ER, the classical $Z$-statistic $\Psi_n^{\text{ER}}$ is used.
-For UCB, we adopt a $Z$-type studentized statistic based on the pull counts $T_{n,k}$ and the corresponding sample mean and variance estimators.
-This choice is motivated by recent asymptotic normality results for UCB based mean estimators under sub-Gaussian reward assumptions; see, e.g., \cite{Khamaru2024}.
-Such calibrations may not be guaranteed beyond the sub-Gaussian setting.
-For completeness, Table \ref{tab4} summarizes the explicit forms of the test statistics for the UNB, UCB, and ER algorithms across several common hypothesis testing scenarios in Section \ref{sec2.2}.
+A principled comparison evaluates each strategy as a complete data-generating process.
+In adaptive settings, sample sizes are endogenously determined by the allocation rule, so inference efficiency is tied to the allocation mechanism.
+We therefore adopt three principles: (i) each strategy generates its own observation sequence; (ii) each strategy is evaluated using its valid test statistic to ensure Type I error control; and (iii) all operate under identical constraints, namely a fixed sample budget and a nominal level $\alpha=0.05$.
+For inference, we employ $\Psi_n$ for UNB, the classical $Z$-statistic $\Psi_n^{\mathrm{ER}}$ for ER, and a $Z$-type statistic for UCB motivated by recent asymptotic normality results (e.g., \cite{Khamaru2024}).
+The explicit forms under the testing scenarios in Section \ref{sec2.2} are summarized in Table \ref{tab4}, where $S_{nk}, T_{nk}$ and $n_k$ denote the arm-specific sample sizes under UNB, UCB and ER, respectively.
+The correction factors $\hat\Gamma^{(j)}_n$ are given by